Line 2 (Naples)

-Line 2 operates on the urban railway, which crosses the city of Naples from west to east.
+Line 2 operates on the Naples Passante railway, which crosses the city of Naples from west to east.
 All regional trains, differently from metropolitan trains, are received by Campi Flegrei station in different platforms.

 Line 2 also has some minor regional extensions.
 These are the Naples-Caserta and Naples-Salerno (all these services use the Passante rapid transit railway, of which the latter two start from Campi Flegrei station).

 History

 The construction of the line, part of the ″direttissima″ Rome–Naples, was begun in 1911 and after a suspension during World War I, it was completed in 1925 between Pozzuoli and Piazza Garibaldi, electrified with third rail.
 Two years later the ″direttissima″ was completed, and the electrical rail service was extended towards Villa Literno and San Giovanni-Barra.

 In November 1935 the line was also electrified with overhead line; the third rail was discontinued in 1938.